Radiologic & MRI Technologist

 Become a Phlebotomist

-Phlebotomists work in labs, hospitals, and clinics, where they perform venipunctures on patients to draw their blood for laboratory tests.
-Typically phlebotomists have completed a technical education program and have obtained a national-level certification.
+Phlebotomists work in labs, hospitals, and clinics, performing venipunctures on patients to draw their blood for laboratory tests.
+Typically, phlebotomists have completed a technical education program and have obtained a national-level certification.

 • Typical Education: Certificate or associate degree